valesteban/TESIS/Informe/capitulos/2-MarcoTeorico.typ

   })
 })

-¿Cuál es la importancia de *sampling* en Machine Learning?
+// ¿Cuál es la importancia de *sampling* en Machine Learning?

- 2. Enhancing Model Performance
+//  2.
+Enhancing Model Performance

-Sampling techniques directly impact the performance of machine learning models.
+// Sampling techniques directly impact the performance of machine learning models.
 By using appropriate sampling methods, data scientists can ensure that their models are trained on balanced and representative data, which is crucial for building accurate and reliable predictive models.

- 3. Tackling Class Imbalance
+//  3.
+Tackling Class Imbalance

-Many real-world problems involve imbalanced classes (e.g., fraud detection, disease diagnosis), where one class is significantly underrepresented in the dataset.
+// Many real-world problems involve imbalanced classes (e.g., fraud detection, disease diagnosis), where one class is significantly underrepresented in the dataset.
 Sampling methods like stratified sampling, oversampling, and undersampling are essential for addressing these imbalances, helping to improve model sensitivity to minority classes and thus, their overall performance.

- 4. Efficiency and Cost-effectiveness
+//  4.
+Efficiency and Cost-effectiveness

-Some sampling techniques can make the data handling process more efficient and cost-effective.
+// Some sampling techniques can make the data handling process more efficient and cost-effective.
 For example, cluster sampling can reduce the need for data collection and processing resources when the population is geographically dispersed or when data collection is expensive.
- 5. Compliance with Data Regulations
+//  5.
+Compliance with Data Regulations

-In industries where data privacy and compliance are critical (e.g., healthcare, finance), sampling methods can help in working with anonymized or reduced subsets of data, ensuring that data scientists can develop and test models within the confines of regulatory frameworks.
+// In industries where data privacy and compliance are critical (e.g., healthcare, finance), sampling methods can help in working with anonymized or reduced subsets of data, ensuring that data scientists can develop and test models within the confines of regulatory frameworks.

-6. Scalability and Big Data Applications
+// 6.
+Scalability and Big Data Applications

-With the advent of big data, techniques such as reservoir sampling become indispensable for data scientists.
+// With the advent of big data, techniques such as reservoir sampling become indispensable for data scientists.
 They allow for the processing of streaming data or very large datasets that cannot be fully loaded into memory or storage, enabling the development of scalable algorithms and applications.
-7. Informed Decision-making
+// 7.
+Informed Decision-making

-Sampling is a crucial step in exploratory data analysis.
+// Sampling is a crucial step in exploratory data analysis.
 Data scientists must make informed decisions about which data to collect and how to analyze it.
 Understanding sampling methods allows them to derive insights and make predictions that are representative of the broader population or phenomenon under study.
-8. Building Trust in Machine Learning Models
+// 8.
+Building Trust in Machine Learning Models

-Proper sampling can lead to more robust and interpretable models.
+// Proper sampling can lead to more robust and interpretable models.
 When stakeholders see that models are built on sound statistical foundations, they are more likely to trust and adopt machine learning solutions.
-9. Continuous Learning and Adaptation
+// 9.
+Continuous Learning and Adaptation

-Industry data is dynamic, and models may need to be updated or retrained periodically.
+// Industry data is dynamic, and models may need to be updated or retrained periodically.
 Sampling methods can help in creating efficient pipelines for continuous learning from new data without the need to retrain on the entire dataset.

-In summary, knowledge of sampling techniques is fundamental for data scientists to handle data effectively, build better models, ensure compliance, and make informed decisions, which are all critical components of their role in the industry.
+// In summary, knowledge of sampling techniques is fundamental for data scientists to handle data effectively, build better models, ensure compliance, and make informed decisions, which are all critical components of their role in the industry.

 ==== Regularización
-#h(0.5cm)Una de las metas que s etiene al momento de enrenar un modelo es evitar el overfitting y por ende que pueda generalizar los resultados.
+#h(0.5cm)Una de las metas que se tiene al momento de entrenar un modelo es evitar el overfitting y por ende que pueda generalizar los resultados de forma optima.
-Es decir logre classificar correctamente un dato nunca visto anteriormente.
+Es decir logre la tarea correctamente en un dato nunca visto anteriormente.

+// FIXEM: No creo que agrege esto, por mientras lo dejare Uno de los obstaculos que ocuren engran medida causando un mal desempeño de u nmodelo es el sobreajuste y subajuste.
+Este se puede ver en @EvaluationClassificationRegresion

+#figure(
+  image("../imagenes/EvaluationClassificationRegresion.png", width: 60%),
+  caption: [Evaluation.],
+) <EvaluationClassificationRegresion>

+Overfitting: Ocurre cuando un modelo sea ajusta demasiado a los datos de enrenamiento, de forma que se los aprende de memoria y no puede generalizar a nuevos datos.
+Es decir, el modelo se ajusta demasiado a los datos de entrenamiento y no puede generalizar a nuevos datos.

+Underfitting: Ocurre cuando el modelo noe  ssuficientemente complejo como para caturar la estructura subyacente de los datos.
+Es decir, el modelo es demasiado simple para capturar la complejidad de los datos y no puede hacer predicciones precisas. //FIXME: Redaccion chatgpt

+Para poder evitar el sobreajuste y subajuste se utilizan tecnicas de regularización, las cuales tienen como objetivo reducir la complejidad del modelo y evitar el sobreajuste y lograr generalizar lsoo modelos de Deep Learnign.
-Existen diferentes tecnicas para lograr esto como :
+Existen diferentes tecnicas para lograr esto algunas de estas son:

 - *Dropout*: Es una tecnica que desactiva un número de neuronas de forma aleatoria.Para aplicar este método se asigna una probabilidad a cada neurona de ser desactivada en la fase de entrenamiento.
 Esto quiere decir que las conexiones que tenía esa neurona desaparecerán momentáneamente.